-- Building a belief in people that I as a woman could also succeed in jobs considered men's jobs. - Convincing team members to believe in the value of the vision and ideas for company development and to join and contribute to make greater impacts on their community and their daily working life. - Building trust with all business partners that women are able to lead a tech company and develop quality tech products to solve their business problems. - Other challenges include differentiating between family and work, and childcare.
-As women, we have more work to do at home than men, even though we may have husbands who are aware of and sensitive to gender roles and gender inequality and who support more women taking roles in society. - Cash flow management gave me a good learning experience on how to manage and ensure the survival of FWTA as we started and established the company with only US\$5000.00 and a small loan from my sister.
-We did not have a big reserve fund to cover loss .
+- Building a belief in people that me as a woman could also succeed in jobs considered :men' jobs. - Convincing team members to believe in the visionary thought and idea of the company development as value and to join and contribute to make greater impacts for their community and their daily working life. - Building trust with all business partners that women are able to lead a tech company and develop quality tech products to solve their business problems. - Other challenges include differentiating between family and work, childcare.
+As women, we have more work to do at home than men, even though we may have husbands who are aware of and sensitive to gender roles and gender inequality and who supports and wishes to see more women roles in society. - Cash flow management gave me a good learning experience on how to manage and ensure the survival of FWTA as we started and established the company with only small US\$5000.00 and a small loan from my sister.
+We did not have a big reserve fund to cover loss.
 I had a master plan for the business product and was able to provide input for product design and development, and I oversaw all product development.
 At the same time, I needed to go out to do some sales work and to do consultancy jobs to get money for the development of the company.

-- Accessing sources of funding in order for companies to survive in their early stages as well as to support scaling of a company at the growth stage is a struggle for many businesses in Cambodia, including my company.
+- Accessing sources of funding in order for companies to survive in their early stages as well as supporting the scale up of a company at the growing stage a bit of a struggle for many businesses in Cambodia, including my company as well.

 In my role as Chief Executive Officer of FWTA, I have learned great lessons from my daily job.
-As leaders, we need to have clear visions of the goals and mission of the of the business as the core strategies to lead the team to move forward together with us.
+Being a leader, we need to have clear visions of the goals and mission of the business as the core strategies to lead the team to move forward together with us.

-In the early stage of founding the firm, we have to be engineers and architects to design and to create a working culture, teambuilding and a working system rather than assigning someone else to do this work for us.
-But this has to be delegated to responsible people later on after the working culture has been well cultivated and grown thus allowing the system of work to strengthen and run smoothly without our guardianship.
+At the early stage of founding the firm, we have to be an engineer and architect to design and to create a working culture, teambuilding and working system rather than assigning someone else to do this work for us.
+But this has to be delegated to responsible people later on after the working culture has been well cultivated and grown thus allowing the system of work to be strengthened and run smoothly without our guardianship anymore.

-Setting up the leadership team with the right mindset and faith in the mission and vision of the company is the core strategy to put the company on the path to growth.
+Setting up a successful mindset leadership team with good faith in the mission and vision of the company is the core strategy to put the company on the path to growth.
 Accountability and the integrity of the leadership team are very critical areas where I need to pay attention as they are the core values for the success of FWTA.

 An experienced leadership team with good soft and hard skills is very important for a company to grow.
-Any company without a well-established leadership team will find it hard to meet both a company's vision and mission because leadership-oriented members are the inspiration of all staff to archive the goals of the company.
+Any company without a well-established leadership team , will find it hard to meet both a company's vision and mission because leadership members are the inspiration of all staff to archive latest goals of the company.

-A leader has to build a network as the network is the way to bring our mission, vision and products or services to clients and consumers, building trust with potential and present clients.
+A leader has to build a network as the network is the way to reach our mission, vision and products or services to clients and consumers, building trust with potential and overall clients.

-What are your core values and how do you ensure your team is aligned with your values?
+What are your core values and how do you ensure your team is firm. aligned with your values?